Laetitia-95/Laetitia-95.github.io/README.md

 # Hello and Welcome to My E-Portfolio!

-I developed this e-portfolio as part of the *Tools and Technologies for Business Analytics* course in the **Master's in Supply Chain Analytics** program at California State University San Marcos (CSUSM).
+I developed this e-portfolio as part of the *Tools and Technologies for Business Analytics* course in the **Master's in Supply Chain Analytics** program.

 ## Purpose
-- Showcase my professional experiences
+- Showcase my hard and soft skills

-- Demonstrate my ability to manage and publish technical projects
+- Explain my projects

-- Showcase my skills in analytics, data visualization, and problem-solving
+- Show my skills in analytics, data visualization, and problem-solving

-- Provide an online professional presence accessible to instructors, peers, and employers
+- Provide an online access to my professional accomplishments to instructors, peers, and employers

 ## Structure
 - **Home Page**: presents my background, experiences, education, academics projects, and goals